pat-earl/faculty-page/src/blog/20200417-covid19-quarantine.md

     <div class='col-12'>
       <p class='small text-justify mx-5 mt-3'>
         Figure 6: In both these figures we assume the mortality rate above and below the hospital capacity are the same.
-        The first figure shows fatalities vs time when a 30 day quarantine is started initially (day 0, when hospital occupancy is $0.09$%).
+        The first figure shows fatalities vs time when a 30-day quarantine is started initially (day 0, when hospital occupancy is $0.09$%).
-        The second figure shows fatalities vs time when a 30 day quarantine is started on day 89, when hospital occupancy is $175$%.
+        The second figure shows fatalities vs time when a 30-day quarantine is started on day 89, when hospital occupancy is $175$%.
       </p>
     </div>
   </div>